DEVELOPING, PRODUCING AND PRESENTING

 COMMUNITY SERIES

-DEVELOPMENT
+IN DEVELOPMENT

 This show aims to push back and tackle misinformation and misconceptions about refugees and asylum seekers, while highlighting the fact that everyone deserves a safe place to live, access to health care, food, and water.